Information about the The Brautigan Library, its background, collection, and inspiration.

 Inspired by Brautigan's vision, Todd Lockwood, of Burlington, Vermont, started The Brautigan Library in 1990, encouraging submissions of unpublished manuscripts, and opening the doors to visitors interested to browse or read them.
 Unable to sustain operations on donations and volunteer librarians, the original Brautigan Library was closed in 2005 and its collection of manuscripts placed in storage.
 In 2010, the library and its contents were moved to Vancouver, Washington, where it has been curated by John Barber, faculty member of The Creative Media & Digital Culture program at Washington State University Vancouver.

-Barber is also the developer and curator of The Brautigan Bibliography and Archive, an interactive, online resource generally acknowledged as the premier information source for the life and works of Richard Brautigan, and the author of Richard Brautigan: An Annotated Bibliography and Richard Brautigan: Essays on the Writings and Life.
+Barber is also the developer and curator of American Dust, an interactive, online resource acknowledged as the premier information source for the life and works of Richard Brautigan, and the author of Richard Brautigan: An Annotated Bibliography and Richard Brautigan: Essays on the Writings and Life.

 The Brautigan Library is a unique collection of over three hundred unpublished analogue manuscripts, and a growing number of digital manuscripts submitted by authors keen to share their writing with others.
 Frequently Asked Questions answered here.